David Fishof: Television Producer

+In 2023, it was announced that Fishof, alongside producers Jeff Rowe and Steve Basilone, had begun developing a Single-camera sitcom called "Rock Camp" with Fox.

 Rock Camp: The Movie

 In 2021, Fishof's life story was told in the documentary Rock Camp: The Movie.
 As a result of the film, Fishof was featured and/or interviewed in Rolling Stone, USA Today, The Washington Post, Billboard, and numerous other major platforms.

+Comedy Fantasy Camp

+In 2023, Fishof partnered with comedian and podcast host Adam Carolla to create Comedy Fantasy Camp, announcing Jay Leno as their first headliner.
+Comedy Fantasy Camp takes a similar structure to that of Rock 'n' Roll Fantasy Camp and applies it to various types of comedic arts.